 Presents methods of pre-cost and pre-control as applied to the menu, purchasing, receiving, storing, issuing, production, sales, and service, which result in achievement of an operation's profit potential.
 Emphasizes both manual and computerized approaches.
-Prerequisite: MTH 120 or program head approval.
+Prerequisite: MTH 120.
 Lecture 3 hours per week.